2003–04 Denver Pioneers men's ice hockey season: NCAA Tournament

 Denver's final ranking by the selection committee was 8th, good enough for the final 2-seed and a spot in the Western Regional final, located in Colorado Springs.
 Behind a partisan crowd, the Pioneers took on Miami and got off to a good start. team captain Ryan Caldwell opened the scoring with a short-handed marker in the first and then played a strong defensive game to hold off the RedHawks.
 The two traded goals in the final two periods but Miami was never able to tie the game and Denver skated away with a narrow victory.

 For their second match of the tournament, Denver had to go through the #1 overall seed, North Dakota.
 The Fighting Sioux had easily taken the season series and were looking to put the Pioneers down with another embarrassing loss but Berkhoel would have none of it.
 While Denver was outshot 17–33 in the game, not a single one went into the Pioneer cage.
 Denver's offense was anemic all game and the scoresheet sat empty for over 57 minutes.
 Just when it appeared that overtime was inevitable, junior Luke Fulghum deflected a shot from Max Bull into the net.
 North Dakota desperately tried to even the score but the horn sounded before they would score and Denver was off to Boston.

 In the national semifinal, things couldn't have started worse for the Pioneers.
 Minnesota–Duluth scored twice in the first five minutes of the game and, after Denver gave Duluth four additional power play opportunities, it appeared that the Bulldogs were going to roll over the Pioneers.
 Somehow, Berkhoel and the defense held and prevented UMD's lead from increasing.
 A more even second period gave Denver the chance they needed and Fulghum cut the lead in half near the mid-point of the game.
 Unfortunately, a 6th power play opportunity for Minnesota–Duluth saw them regain their 2-goal edge and Denver needed a mammoth effort in the final frame if they wanted their season to continue.
 The Pioneers came out swinging in the third and Connor James scored in the third minute.
 Just 34 seconds later, Caldwell added a marker and suddenly Denver was in a tie game.
 Duluth called a timeout to settle their players down but Denver had all the momentum and they continued to press the attack.
 Lukas Dora, who had taken the penalty that had led to UMD's third goal, redeemed himself by giving Denver its first lead of the game.
-The defense then turned in a masterful performance to limit the Bulldog's scoring opportunities and the Pioneers bled the clock for the final 11 minutes.
+The defense then turned in a masterful performance to limit the Bulldogs' scoring opportunities and the Pioneers bled the clock for the final 11 minutes.
 An empty-net goal sealed the deal and put Denver in the championship match for the first time in 35 years.